RAAHUL-S/Data-Science-Projects/README.md

 # DATA-SCIENCE-PROJECTS
-Here are some of my Data Science Projects That I have been Worked up on!
+Here are some of the data science projects,I worked on during my internship at Codsoft!